-In your personal CPD record you may have a large quantity of evidence relating to some activities.
+In your personal CPD record you may have a large quantity of evidence relating to certain activities.
 However, you do not need to send all of this information to us.
-You need to look at the information you have, to decide which activities show how you meet our standards, and then decide which pieces to send to us.
+You need to look at the information you have, decide which activities show how you meet our standards, and then decide what evidence of those activities to send to us.
 We do not have detailed guidelines concerning how much information to send us, since each CPD record will be unique.
-But you should bear in mind that the CPD assessor will need to see enough information to assure themselves that the CPD activity has taken place, and also evidence relating to any outcomes you describe.
+But you should bear in mind that the CPD assessor will need to see enough information to assure themselves that the CPD activity has taken place, and also information relating to any outcomes you describe.